Cindy is from Guernsey and enjoys cooking and organic gardening.

-Channel Island cow's milk is universally accepted as being the best in the world, hence why so many countries now have large herds of both Guernsey and Jersey cows.
-The question that comes up gain and again though, is which is better, Guernsey or Jersey milk?
+Cows that originated from the Channel Islands, including the Guernsey and Jersey breeds, are universally accepted as producing the best milk in the world.
+Today, countries all over the world have large herds of both breeds.
+The question, however, that comes up again and again is which is better: Guernsey milk or Jersey milk?

-Coming from Guernsey myself many might accuse me of being bias towards Guernsey milk, but that is not true, and I intend to look at all the information available in order to come up with an answer to the question of which cows produce the better milk overall.
+Coming from Guernsey myself, many might accuse me of being biased towards Guernsey milk, but that is not true.
+I intend to look at all the information available in order to come up with an answer to the question of which breed produces the better milk overall.

-2) Beta Casein A2 - When tested in the UK Guernsey milk tested had more than 95% A2 which compares with 40% A2 in Jersey milk and 15% in 'ordinary milk'.
+- Beta casein A2: When tested in the UK, Guernsey milk had more than 95% A2, compared with 40% A2 in Jersey milk and 15% in 'ordinary milk'.

-3) Beta Carotene - This is not digested by Guernsey cows so it passes into the milk and produces the wonderful golden colour.
-Beta Carotene is found in green vegetable matter i.e. grass and is thought to give protection against certain cancers.
+- Beta carotene: This is not digested by Guernsey cows so it passes into the milk and produces the wonderful golden colour.
+Beta carotene is found in green vegetable matter (i.e., grass) and is thought to give protection against certain cancers.
 It is known that the consumption of vegetables is good for you.
 Therefore drinking Guernsey milk should provide the same health advantages.

-4) Guernsey milk contains 12% more protein, 30% more cream, 33% more vitamin D, 25% more vitamin A and 15% more calcium than other milks.
-On average it contains 4.65% Butterfat and 3.55% Protein.
-The fat and protein content of Guernsey milk is higher than that of 'ordinary' milk, meaning it has a better balance then Jersey milk and is therefore 95% fat free.
+- Other benefits: Guernsey milk contains 12% more protein, 30% more cream, 33% more vitamin D, 25% more vitamin A and 15% more calcium than other milks.
+On average it contains 4.65% butterfat and 3.55% protein.
+The fat and protein content of Guernsey milk is higher than that of 'ordinary' milk, meaning it has a better balance then Jersey milk and is therefore 95% fat-free.

-2) Skimmed or low fat still has the taste of whole milk due to its higher solids—not-fat content.
+- Higher milk solids: Skimmed or low fat still has the taste of whole milk due to its higher solids—not fat content.

-3) Jersey milk has been shown to contain more Vitamins A and Vitamins B1 per litre than Holstein milk.
-In addition it has an extremely high concentration of B2 (riboflavin) .
+- Vitamins: Jersey milk has been shown to contain more Vitamins A and Vitamins B1 per litre than Holstein milk.
+In addition, it has an extremely high concentration of B2 (riboflavin).

-4) Jersey's provides the most nutrition per given unit of volume.
-If a person were consuming Holstein low fat milk, 9.64 ounces would need to be consumed in order to receive the same amount of nutrition from consuming 8 ounces of Jersey's.
+- Nutrition: Jersey's provides the most nutrition per given unit of volume.
+If a person were consuming Holstein low-fat milk, 9.64 ounces would need to be consumed in order to receive the same amount of nutrition from consuming 8 ounces of Jersey's.

 General Facts About Channel Islands Milk

-In Devil in the Milk, Professor Keith Woodford explains the differences between 'normal' milk and A2 milk.
+In the book Devil in the Milk, Professor Keith Woodford explains the differences between 'normal' milk and A2 milk.